ArchangelX360/ycsb-visualization/README.md

 All these parameters have default values thus are not mandatory.

-We also created another type of measurement:
+As we said above, we also created another type of measurement:

 * **measurementtype=frontend** will activate the frontend DB hook for measurement and allows the graph visualisation

-Setting the measurementtype to "frontend" will launch the whole DB storage process

-#### Custom DB adapter

-// **TODO**

 #### Limitations